binnie51/employeeMGMT-system/README.md

 2. Run the server by typing 'node server'

 ## Usage
-Browse through the menu and simply customize the your database.
+Browse through the menu and simply customize the your CMS database by choosing options and answering to inquirers.
+Users may view the department, role, and employee table individually, as well as alter the database whenever changes occur in the company.
+The changes include adding and deleting each tables and updating employee's role & manager.

 ## Contribute
 Do not contribute!